Edwards Community Center

 2013 AIA / SWO Colleagues Choice Award

-The recently completed Edwards Community Center building is an extensive renovation and expansion that provides 11,000 sf of social, classroom, gathering and office space.
-The renovation transformed the original dark, inward-looking building, used recycled brick and roof tile, and introduced contemporary Northwest forms to make a community gathering place reaching out to welcome everyone.
+The Edwards Community Center building is an extensive renovation and expansion that provides 11,000 sf of social, classroom, gathering and office space.
+The renovation transformed the original dark, inward-looking building, used recycled brick and roof tile, and introduced contemporary Northwest forms to make a welcoming community gathering place.

 Erasing the Lines Between the Abled and Disabled